Pending Prosecution and British Citizenship

 - Any cases under appeal

 Failing to declare a pending case is treated as dishonesty under the good character requirement.
 This is a more serious issue than many underlying offences and can result in refusal on its own.
+If you are unsure how to handle disclosure, consider whether to use a solicitor for your application.

 What Happens to Your Application